 This excerpt from the ebook, A Practical Guide to Networking and Security in iOS 8, offers a variety of advice on keeping your cellular data usage down.
 You can have mobile access when you need it without breaking your limits, incurring overages, or paying for more chunks of data—if you ration usage.
 What you need is a strategy.

-You can purchase the full ebook for 25% off its retail price by using coupon code MACW25.
+purchase the full ebook for 25% off its retail price by using coupon code MACW25.
 The ebook is delivered in PDF, EPUB, and MOBI (Kindle-compatible) formats, and includes free updates for the iOS 8 edition.

 Tracking cellular usage on an iPhone